Trump's Legal Woes: Fraud And Broken Laws

 lawshun

-In addition to the $354.9 million in penalties, Engoron also banned Trump from serving as an officer or director of any New York corporation for three years.
-The judge also barred Trump and his companies from applying for loans from any financial institution chartered in New York for three years, which could curtail his ability to obtain credit from major US banks.
+In 2024, a New York judge ruled that Trump must pay $354.9 million in penalties for fraudulently overstating his net worth to dupe lenders.
+The judge, Arthur Engoron, also banned Trump from serving as an officer or director of any New York corporation for three years and barred him and his companies from applying for loans from any financial institution chartered in New York for three years.
+Engoron also fined Trump $15,000 for twice violating a gag order against disparaging court staff.

 Trump's lawyer, Alina Habba, vowed to appeal the decision.
-Habba claimed that the lawsuit was a political vendetta by James, a Democrat.

 Frequently asked questions